Complete Shun Knives Review Guide: A New Perspective On Proven Success

 Shun knives are covered by a limited lifetime warranty*.
 Per Shun, the warranty guards “against manufacturing defects in material and construction and to perform as advertised when properly used and maintained.”
 Note, the warranty is non-transferable and lasts the lifetime of the original owner.
 Like most warranties, it does not cover normal wear and tear, damage due to improper maintenance or usage, accident, or loss/theft.

 How Do You Clean Shun Knives?

 In addition, the Shun warranty does not cover rust or corrosion on the blade.
 Why you might ask?
 Well because it’s your responsibility to keep them maintained.
-And part of maintaining good knives with a high carbon content is making sure not to soak them in water and to rinse and dry them by hand immediately after use.
+And part of maintaining good knives with a high carbon content is making sure not to soak them in water but to rinse and dry them by hand immediately after use.
 Do not use soaps or detergent as they can promote corrosion.
-It’s also not a good idea to use scouring pads as they may scratch the blades finish. just rinse and dry with a towel immediately after use…by hand.
+It’s also not a good idea to use scouring pads as they may scratch the blades finish.
+Just rinse and dry with a towel immediately after use…by hand.

 Are Shun Knives Dishwasher-Safe?